 Thank you for your enquiry about volunteer work with the Sumatran Orangutan Conservation Programme.
 Whilst we are grateful for your interest and have no doubts about your commitment to orangutan conservation we are unable to accept volunteers at this time.

 The reasons for this are numerous, as are applications.
-Primarily its because we aim to maintain as strict a quarantine procedure as possible.
-This therefore means that we cannot justify any unnecessary personnel at either station.
-Also, it is crucial that the local communities in and around the stations benefit from our activities if we are to continue to be able to count on their support.
-For this reason, whenever there is work to be done we would normally prefer to give it to local villagers.
+Primarily it is because we aim to maintain as strict a quarantine procedure as possible.
+This therefore means that we cannot justify any unnecessary personnel at our quarantine or reintroduction stations.
+Also, it is crucial that the local communities in and around our field and monitoring stations benefit from our activities if we are to continue to be able to count on their support.
+For this reason, whenever there is work to be done we prefer to employ local people.

 We very much appreciate everyone's enthusiasm to help, and regret that we cannot accommodate such requests at this time.
 Perhaps in the future this might be possible but for the time being we cannot not justify using volunteer assistance.